yarlagaddalakshmi97/GraduateTrainingProgram2019/SQL/Readme.md

 [SQLite Install](https://github.com/krishnakumarraghu/New-Onboards-Training/blob/master/SQL/SQLiteInstallation.md)
 1. You can create one small sqllite DB and complete all of the problesets by setting up the necessary tables.
 You will need to upload the sqllite db as well to your respective Solutions folders.
 1. Once you complete all of the problemsets , you will need to complete the final [Grading Set](https://github.com/krishnakumarraghu/New-Onboards-Training/blob/master/SQL/GradingSet/README.md) to mark your SQL Assessment as Complete.

+# Textbook Readings and Other Materials

+1. A First Course in Database Systems (3rd edition) by Ullman and Widom
+1. Database Management Systems (3rd edition) by Ramakrishnan and Gehrke
+1. Fundamentals of Database Systems (6th edition) by Elmasri and Navathe
+1. Database System Concepts (6th edition) by Silberschatz, Korth, and Sudarshan